datacamp/courses-introduction-to-python/chapter3.md

   check_function("place.count", signature=False).check_args(0).has_equal_value()
 )

 success_msg("Nice!
-Notice from the printouts that the [`upper()`](https://docs.python.org/3/library/stdtypes.html#str.upper) method does not change the object it is called on.
+Notice from the printouts that the <a href=https://docs.python.org/3/library/stdtypes.html#str.upper><code>upper()</code></a> method does not change the object it is called on.
 This will be different for lists in the next exercise!")
 ```

 ---